jlyonsmith/HowTo/Ubuntu/Ubuntu_Bash.md

 # You can safely echo stuff to the terminal in here

 [[ -r ~/.bashrc ]] && source ~/.bashrc

+title xxx # TODO: Should come from consul
 ```

 ## `.bashrc`